dotnet/AspNetCore.Docs/aspnetcore/client-side/spa-services.md

 ## What is SpaServices?

 SpaServices was created to position ASP.NET Core as developers' preferred server-side platform for building SPAs.
-SpaServices is not required to develop SPAs with ASP.NET Core, and it doesn't lock you into a particular client framework.
+SpaServices isn't required to develop SPAs with ASP.NET Core, and it doesn't lock you into a particular client framework.

 SpaServices provides useful infrastructure such as:
 * [Server-side prerendering](#server-prerendering)